 Debra approached Jefferies Solicitors and we pursued a public liability claim against the council that ran the school on her behalf.
-Initially, liability was denied by the council as they asserted that the surface had been gritted by the headteacher of the primary school.
+Initially, liability was denied by the council.
+They asserted that the headteacher of the primary school had gritted the playground.

 Solicitor Karl Rushton dealt with Debra’s case:

-“While it may be true that parts of the school grounds were gritted, in the absence of the school’s caretaker, this was not done sufficiently and parents and children were not warned about the danger posed by the icy conditions.
+“While parts of the school grounds were gritted, in the absence of the school’s caretaker, this was not done sufficiently.
+What’s more, parents and children were not warned about the danger posed by the icy conditions.
 Our client, along with a young pupil, suffered an injury because of the negligence of the school that day.
 I’m glad that ultimately we were able to hold the people responsible for Debra’s injuries to account.”

-If like Debra, you have slipped or fallen because of someone else’s negligence, you may be able to claim personal injury compensation.
+If you, like Debra, have sustained an injury in a public place after slipping or falling because of someone else’s negligence, you may be able to claim personal injury compensation.
 Get in touch with our expert team of solicitors to assess the validity of your claim.
 Call us on 0800 342 3200 or make an online enquiry today.